 Contributed nonfinancial assets include donated goods, materials and legal services which are recorded at respective fair values of the goods received.
 The Organization doesn't sell donated goods and materials.
-The Organization received approximately \$3,187,650 of contributed goods, materials and legal services during the year ended December 31, 2023, see Note 14.
-Those contributed goods and materials were distributed to children in foster program.

-Advertising and Marketing
+Outreach and Marketing

-Advertising and marketing expenses are charged to expense as incurred.
-The advertising and marketing costs for the year ended December 31, 2023 was \$469,944.
+Outreach and marketing expenses are charged to expense as incurred.
+The outreach and marketing expenses for the year ended December 31, 2024 was \$ 367,832.